LUDOVIC NICOLAS STUDIO

 X. He was in the world, through whom the world was made, but the world did not recognize him.

-In a sense, the desire to incorporate ancient knowledge into the message of Christ's favorite apostle, who in iconography is always adorned with a green mantle, indicates that Catholicism was shaped on the basis of pre-existing pagan doctrines.
-Moreover, let us not forget that before the invention of printing in the 15th century, forging a manuscript was child's play, and the forgers, thirsting for religious supremacy, carried out this practice with the success we know.
-For example, when it comes to the Old Testament scriptures, all exegetes know that the Ten Commandments supposedly given by God to Moses on Mount Sinai are nothing more than a vulgar plagiarism of paragraph 1:125 of the Egyptian Book of the Dead.
-Whether we like it or not, Judeo-Christian theology is a pale copy of the Gnostic precepts of the neter with the one green eye: Hor or Horus – the Egyptian light-bearer.
-There's nothing new under the sun: even the Hebrews recycled what came before.
-This is why the various biblical texts, the Pentateuch, and the canonical Gospels can never be considered historical truths or incontrovertible theological references.
+In a sense, the desire to incorporate ancestral knowledge into the message of Christ's favorite apostle (always depicted wearing a green cloak in iconography) indicates that Catholicism was shaped from pre-existing doctrines.
+Furthermore, let us not forget that before the invention of the printing press in the 15th century, falsifying a manuscript was child's play; those thirsty for religious supremacy wielded this practice with the success we know.
+For example, regarding the scriptures of the Old Testament, all exegetes know that the Ten Commandments, supposedly delivered to Moses by God on Mount Sinai, are merely a vulgar plagiarism of paragraph 1:125 of the Egyptian Book of the Dead.
+Like it or not, Hebrew theology, and Christian theology as well, is but a pale copy of the Gnostic precepts of the neter with the single green eye: Hor or Horus – the Egyptian light-bearer.
+There is nothing new under the Sun; the Egyptians had also recycled earlier knowledge.
+This is why the various biblical texts, the Pentateuch, and the canonical Gospels can never be considered historical truths or indisputable theological references.

-In spite of all this, the sacred literature, even if it has been modified, still contains initiatory treasures that should be studied.
-The theosophical syncretism found in the texts of different civilizations irrevocably suggests a common origin, a syncretism, a kind of primordial tradition, as René Guénon liked to define it.
+Nevertheless, even in its altered state, sacred literature still holds many initiatory treasures worth examining closely, for the theosophical syncretism found in all texts of a given culture or civilization inevitably suggests a common origin, a kind of primordial tradition as René Guénon liked to define it.

 •••••

-Thanks to these revelations about the power that equates creation with the will of an intelligent consciousness or demiurge, the 12 verses of the Emerald Tablet direct everyone's consciousness towards the primacy and accuracy of the vision of Hermes' disciples.
-While our peers limit themselves to a science of effects: material, our ancestors already transcended the intelligible world and focused directly on the cause of manifestation: spiritual, existing beyond time and space.
+Thanks to these revelations about the Force, which likens creation to the will of an intelligent consciousness or a demiurge, the 12 (3) verses of the Emerald Tablet guide each person's consciousness toward the primacy and accuracy of the vision of Hermes' disciples.
+Where our peers limit themselves to a science of effects – the material – our ancestors had already transcended the intelligible world and focused directly on the cause of manifestation – the spiritual, beyond time and space.

 Caduceus of Hermes on the façade of the Musée d'Orsay - Paris, France